-Asheville Academy for Girls, One of the Top Troubled Teen Programs in the Country, Guides Missouri Girls Toward Success
+Asheville Academy, One of the Top Troubled Teen Programs in the Country, Guides Missouri Girls Toward Success

-Asheville Academy for Girls, a Troubled Teen Programs helps Missouri girls struggling with issues similar to those below:
+Asheville Academy, a Troubled Teen Programs helps Missouri girls struggling with issues similar to those below:

 – Social Struggles